 All taxpayers in Germany are also subject to a solidarity surcharge of 5.5% on tax payments exceeding 972 EUR.
 HOWEVER, from 2021, 90% of the people in Germany will be excluded from this tax, only 6,5% of top earners will continue to contribute.

 In Germany, taxes have to be filed by June 31 of the year following the tax year.
 You will receive an automatic extension to December 31 if taxes are prepared by a tax professional.

 To make your taxes easier in Germany, we recommend using Sorted.
-They will guide you through adding your income and expenses and automatically prepare all your tax reports as a freelancer or small business owner.
-You can review and submit them online to the tax office (Finanzamt) with just a click.
+They will automatically prepare all your tax reports as a freelancer or small business owner.
+You can review and submit reports online to the tax office (Finanzamt) with just a click.

 Recommended products and services in Germany:

 - Health insurance for students